jasonqtpham/spotify-extension-webapp/README.md

         (you may need to first either fork the repo or request permissions to do so if not already allowed): git clone https://github.com/Ethan-code-1/launch24-swe-week2-team5.git

+        Open VS code with devcontiner extension and open project in container with docker desktop open

         Next change directories into the front end folder and within the vite-project folder run the following command:
         -npm install